-{\it The following statements are equivalent for a module $N$. \begin{enumerate} \item $N$ is isomorphic to the injective envelope of a torsion-free simple $S[-1]$ in $\Hcal_\tau$. \item $N$ is a special neg-isolated module in $\Ccal$. \item There exists a short exact sequence in $\Mod{R},$ where $S$ is torsion, almost torsion-free, $a$ is a a strong left almost split morphism in $\Ccal$, and $b$ is a $\Ccal$-cover. \end{enumerate} }
+{\it The following statements are equivalent for a module $N$. \begin{enumerate} \item $N$ is isomorphic to the injective envelope of a torsionfree simple $S[-1]$ in $\Hcal_\tau$. \item $N$ is a special neg-isolated module in $\Ccal$. \item There exists a short exact sequence in $\Mod{R},$ where $S$ is torsion, almost torsionfree, $a$ is a a strong left almost split morphism in $\Ccal$, and $b$ is a $\Ccal$-cover. \end{enumerate} }

 The simple objects in cotilting hearts are crucial to understanding the phenomenon of mutation and to describe the lattice tors-$R$ of torsion classes in the category $\mod{R}$ of finite dimensional modules over a finite dimensional algebra $R$.
 Indeed, the simple objects in the heart $\Hcal_\tau$ correspond to the arrows in the Hasse quiver of tors-$R$ which are incident to the torsion class $\Qcal\cap\mod{R}$, or equivalently, to the irreducible mutations of the cotilting module $C$, cf.~\cite{demonet:iyama:reading:reiten:thomas:2017,barnard:carroll:zhu:2019,angeleri:laking:stovicek:vitoria:2022}.
 In a forthcoming paper \cite{angeleri:laking:sentieri:2022}, we will employ Theorems A and B to obtain an explicit description of mutation of cotilting (or more generally, cosilting) modules.
 This will allow us to interpret mutation as an operation on the Ziegler spectrum of $R$ which will amount to replacing critical neg-isolated summands by special ones, or viceversa.